Phillip Frost: Philanthropy

 On October 16, 2003, a $33 million gift to the School of Music was announced by the University of Miami.
 In honor of their bequest, the largest ever given to a university-based music school in the U.S. at the time, the School of Music was officially renamed the Phillip and Patricia Frost School of Music.
 In 2003, the Art Museum at Florida International University was officially renamed The Patricia & Phillip Frost Art Museum.
 On March 26, 2011, it was announced that Frost had donated $35 million towards the construction of the new Miami Science Museum building at Bicentennial Park in Downtown Miami, named the Phillip and Patricia Frost Museum of Science.
 In March 2015, he donated an additional $10 million to support the development of the science museums' planetarium, the Frost Planetarium.

-He serves on the board of regents of the Smithsonian Institution, as a member of the board of trustees of the University of Miami, of the Scripps Research Institute, the Miami Jewish Home for the Aged, chairman of the board of Temple Emanu-El (Miami Beach, Florida), and the Mount Sinai Medical Center.
+He serves on the board of regents of the Smithsonian Institution, as a member of the board of trustees of the University of Miami, the Scripps Research Institute, the Miami Jewish Home for the Aged, chairman of the board of Temple Emanu-El in Miami Beach, Florida, and Mount Sinai Medical Center.

 The Frost family supports scholarships for advanced study at the University of Oxford in STEM (science, technology, engineering, and mathematics) subjects.
 The scholarships are open to Israeli students and students from Florida.

-A new set of STEM institutes was announced on January 23, 2017 by University of Miami President Julio Frenk at the 50th annual Miami Winter Symposium which was attended by over 100 scientists, researchers and doctors from 28 countries.
+A new set of STEM institutes was announced on January 23, 2017, by University of Miami President Julio Frenk at the 50th annual Miami Winter Symposium which was attended by over 100 scientists, researchers and doctors from 28 countries.
 The initiative is funded by a $100 million gift by the Frosts announced during Frenk's inauguration last year to support basic and applied sciences and engineering.
-A portion of the $100 million gift will be used for construction of a modern science and engineering building on the University's Coral Gables campus, to be named the Phillip and Patricia Frost Science and Engineering Building.
+A portion of the $100 million gift will be used for construction of a modern science and engineering building on the university's Coral Gables campus, to be named the Phillip and Patricia Frost Science and Engineering Building.
 Of the gift, $30 million is designated to the creation of at least 13 chairs in STEM fields, with $3 million set aside for graduate student support.